Small labels lure big bucks in fashion's latest trend

 Both LVMH and PPR have recently invested in young designers, with the former last month buying around 30 percent of the brand of 28-year-old Maxime Simoens.
 PPR earlier this year took a 51 percent stake in seven-year-old British brand Christopher Kane, known for its original mixes of fabric.

-PPR is also in talks to buy a stake in Italian jeweler Pomellato, famed for its colored stacking rings.
+PPR is also in talks to buy a stake in Italian jeweller Pomellato, famed for its coloured stacking rings.

 Other promising brands in play include China-born French designer Yiqing Yin and British brand Erdem, known for its imaginative prints, who have both recently received interest from investors, according to industry sources who declined to be named.